-Teen court is the only program in Buncombe County that specifically receives referrals for first-time offenders with the intent to reduce recidivism through restorative justice.
-It addresses the needs of the juvenile court system by reducing the amount of juveniles actively on probation, the needs of the school system by working as an alternative to out of school suspension, and the needs of youth by working with clients on moderate to serious school behavior issues and poor decision making.
+Teen Court is the only program in Buncombe County that specifically receives referrals for first-time offenders with the intent to reduce recidivism through restorative justice.
+It addresses the needs of the juvenile court system by reducing the amount of juveniles actively on probation, the needs of the school system by working as an alternative to out of school suspension, and the needs of youth by working with clients on moderate to serious behavior issues and poor decision making.

 Who is eligible for Teen Court?